-As for carnosine’s appearance, it’s a white and a colorless solid that is soluble in water with a dipeptide molecular structure.
+As for carnosine’s appearance, it’s a white and a colourless solid that is soluble in water with a dipeptide molecular structure.
 What does all of this mean?
-Basically, it’s made up of two amino acids beta-alanine and histidine that can be ingested with water, making it easily digestible for the body – making it possible to cross the blood-brain barrier.
+This means it’s made up of two amino acids (beta-alanine and histidine) that can be ingested with water, making it easily digestible for the body – making it possible to cross the blood-brain barrier.
 (I)

-In human studies, low levels of carnosine have been linked to various disease that could have been prevented with the presence of carnosine, such as those associated with mental decline.
+In human studies, low levels of carnosine have been linked to various diseases that could have been prevented with the presence of carnosine, such as those associated with mental decline.
 (III)

 When we break it down, what is carnosine? and what is it good for?